Pericúes: Precontact

+Early contacts

-European contacts with the Pericú began in the 1530s, first when Fortún Ximénez and mutineers from an expedition sent out by Hernán Cortés, the conqueror of central Mexico, reached La Paz, followed shortly afterwards by an expedition under Cortés himself (Mathes 1973).
+Spanish contacts with the Pericú began in the 1530s, first when Fortún Ximénez and mutineers from an expedition sent out by Hernán Cortés, the conqueror of central Mexico, reached La Paz, followed shortly afterwards by an expedition under Cortés himself.

 Sporadic encounters, sometimes friendly and sometimes hostile, linked the Pericú with a succession of European explorers, privateers, missionaries, Manila galleons, and pearl hunters throughout the 16th, 17th, and early 18th centuries.

+18th century

 The Jesuits established their first permanent mission in Baja California at Loreto in 1697, but it was more than two decades later that they felt prepared to move into the Cape Region.
 Missions serving the Pericú, at least in part, were established at La Paz (1720), Santiago (1724), and San José del Cabo (1730).
 A dramatic reversal came in 1734 when the Pericú Revolt began, resulting in the most serious challenge the Jesuits experienced in Baja California.
-Two missionaries were killed, and for two years Jesuit control over the Cape Region was interrupted (Taraval 1931).
+Two missionaries were killed, and for two years Jesuit control over the Cape Region was interrupted.
 The Pericú themselves suffered most, however, with combat deaths added to the already devastating effects of Old World diseases.
-By the time the Spanish crown expelled the Jesuits from Baja California in 1768, the Pericú seem to have been culturally extinct, although some of their genes may survive in local populations of mixed descent.
+By the time the Spanish crown expelled the Jesuits from Baja California in 1768, the Pericú seem to have been culturally extinct, although some of their genes may survive in local mestizo populations.

 Traditional culture

-The Pericú are known primarily through the accounts of early European visitors (Laylander 2000; Mathes 2006).
-The most detailed of these were left by English privateers who spent time at Cabo San Lucas in 1709-1710 and 1721 (Andrews 1979).
+The Pericú are known primarily through the accounts of early European visitors.
+The most detailed of these were left by English privateers who spent time at Cabo San Lucas in 1709–1710 and 1721.